rydmike/flex_color_scheme/README.md

 }
 ```

-This gives us a counter application that looks like this:
+This gives us a counter-application that looks like this:

 <table>
   <tr>